Monday, July 22, 1968

 AlbumSome of the songs worked on during this session were first released on the "The Beatles (Mono)" LP

-“Don’t Pass Me By” had been recorded early June, and George Martin had written an orchestral score to serve as an introduction to the song.
-Four takes of it were recorded on this day, by a 26-piece orchestra, but would never be used.
-It was given the name “A Beginning” when released for the first time on the “Anthology 3” album in 1996.
-It was also released on the White Album’s 50th anniversary release in 2018, where it was labeled as take 4.
+“Don’t Pass Me By” had been recorded in early June.
+In the meantime, George Martin composed an orchestral introduction for the track.
+Although four takes were recorded by a 26-piece orchestra on this day, they were ultimately not used.
+This piece was titled “A Beginning” when it was first released on the “Anthology 3” album in 1996.
+It was also included in the 50th-anniversary edition of the White Album in 2018, labeled as take 4.

 Designed as an introduction to Ringo’s composition Don’t Pass Me By, this George Martin orchestral arrangement – soaring flutes, harps, violins, violas, cellos, clarinets, bass and other instruments – has remained unissued until now.
 This piece was recorded during the session that fashioned the orchestral overdub for Good Night, the closing track on The Beatles (better known as the White Album), and utilised the same musicians.